Appetite (art gallery): Controversies

 Appetite was censured or fined in different occasions, mainly due to their usual content of sex, violence, or critics to political and economical issues.

-One such controversies took place in 2008 when 10 of the artists abruptly decided to leave the gallery.
-As told by Clarin, one of the main Argentinian newspapers: (from Spanish) "Personality cult or misunderstanding?
+One such controversy took place in 2008 when 10 artists abruptly decided to leave the gallery.
+According to Clarin, an Argentinian newspaper: (from Spanish) "Personality cult or misunderstanding?
 For Luna and possibly for the virtuous scene of young artists that she leads, there is an inflection point post-Frieze.
 By the end of last year, ten of them disassociated themselves from Appetite.
 While many local media celebrated the gallery's arrival to Frieze, they talked about her curves, her history, and compared her to a diva."

-While Rafael Cippollini, one of the most notable critics from Argentina, resumed at newspaper La Nación (from Spanish) "In a horizon in which the most celebrated references of this first decade are already history, it becomes necessary to revise a peculiar trajectory such as Appetite gallery, in all its brilliant, polemic and flamboyant edges.
+Rafael Cippollini, one of the most notable critics from Argentina, wrote in newspaper La Nación (from Spanish) "In a horizon in which the most celebrated references of this first decade are already history, it becomes necessary to revise a peculiar trajectory such as Appetite gallery, in all its brilliant, polemic and flamboyant edges.
 A meteoric rise, the consequent excessive over expansion - multiple ventures in Buenos Aires, New York, London - and finally, an explosion that led to the dismissal of a substantial part of its staff : the risky and vertiginous bet by Daniela Luna, counter to the cautious times that punctuate our institutions, is as unprecedented and singular in our environment."